Mobolaji Johnson: Building Lagos

-Another coup ushered in a new military government in 1975.
-A new administration came in, under an anti-corruption banner.
+Another coup in 1975 brought in a new military government, which came to power under an anti-corruption banner.

 Demolition of Ajele Cemetery

 Johnson's administration was responsible for the demolition and disinterment of people buried at Ajele Cemetery such as Samuel Ajayi Crowther, James Pinson Labulo Davies, Madam Tinubu, Thomas Babington Macaulay, and many others.
 The demolition met with a lot of criticism: Prof J.D.Y.
 Peel noted that the demolition had deprived "Lagosians not only of a precious green space in the heart of the city but of the memorials of their forebears".
 Nobel Laureate Wole Soyinka called the demolition "the violation of that ancestral place" noting that "the order came from the military governor [Mobolaji Johnson]: 'Dig up those dead and forgotten ancestors and plant a modern council building – with all its lucrative corollaries on that somnolent spot".

 Retirement

-In 1975 at the inception of the General Murtala Mohammed administration Johnson was one of the two state Governors (along with Brigadier General Oluwole Rotimi) found not guilty of corruption by the three-man panel commissioned to investigate the various allegations of corruption amongst the State Governors.
+In 1975 at the inception of the General Murtala Mohammed administration Johnson was one of the two state governors (along with Brigadier General Oluwole Rotimi) found not guilty of corruption by the three-man panel commissioned to investigate the various allegations of corruption amongst the state governors.

-General Johnson retired from the Nigerian Army in 1975 and went into private business.
+Johnson retired from the Nigerian Army in 1975 and entered private business.

-He had four children, three sons and a daughter.